polca/premise/docs/transform.rst

 to the units used in ecoinvent (e.g., converting [kg metal/kW] to [kg metal/kg battery]), *premise* uses the conversion factors found in `conversion_factors.csv <https://github.com/polca/premise/blob/master/premise/data/metals/conversion_factors.xlsx>`_.

-Finally, *premise* uses the data under premise/data/metals/activities_mapping.xlsx to refine the activity in ecoinvent to be updated and convert the intensities to the relevant compound (e.g., 1kg of Boron is converted to 86.19 kg of B2O3).
+Finally, *premise* uses the data under `metal_products.csv <https://github.com/polca/premise/blob/master/premise/data/metals/metal_product.xlsx>`_ to refine the activity in ecoinvent to be updated, select the specific metal product (e.g., boric oxide for boron used in wind turbine magnets) and convert the intensities to the relevant compound (e.g., 1kg of Boron is converted to 86.19 kg of B2O3).

 Inventories
 -----------